leonardobetti/omarchy-tycho/README.md

 # omarchy-tycho
-Omarchy-Tycho is a minimalist, pastel theme for Omarchy inspired by the ambient soundscapes and visual aesthetics of musician/designer [Tycho (Scott Hansen)](https://tychomusic.com).
+Omarchy-Tycho is a minimalist dark pastel theme for [Omarchy Linux](https://omarchy.org/) inspired by the ambient soundscapes and visual aesthetics of musician/designer [Tycho (Scott Hansen)](https://tychomusic.com).

 ### Installation